apache/activemq-artemis/docs/user-manual/en/clusters.md

 and handles its own connections.

-The cluster is formed by each node declaring *cluster connections* to other nodes in the core configuration file `activemq-configuration.xml`.
+The cluster is formed by each node declaring *cluster connections* to other nodes in the core configuration file `broker.xml`.
 When a node forms a cluster connection to another node, internally it creates a *core bridge* (as described in [Core Bridges](core-bridges.md)) connection between it and the other node, this is done transparently behind the scenes - you don't